 Once your website becomes active, you will start getting lots of orders, and you greatly need the plan to fulfill these orders.
 There are options that entrepreneurs can partake in, either they outsource the fulfillment and then distribute it or just set it up near your place.

 A fulfillment strategy in E-commerce is beneficial for your business, especially because of those companies who offer an end-to-end solution.
 These fulfillment companies take the products from their warehouse, put them in the package, and give them to shippers, then finally send an automated email to your customers will know that their package is in transit.
 Fulfillment companies can also handle credit-card processing, reordering products, offering customer services, sending notices for package shipment, and even handling returned items.

 There are different types of fulfillment that every merchant should know – dropshipping, self-fulfillment, and 3rd party fulfillment.

 1st Strategy: Drop Shipping

-Though more appealing than the other types, dropshipping is also very risky but e-retailers realty love taking the risk.
+Though more appealing than the other types, dropshipping is also very risky, but e-retailers really love taking the risk.
 Why do retailers love dropshipping?

 Simple!
 Dropshipping offers a complete hands-off approach to entrepreneurs.
 The process of dropshipping is very simple.
 The merchant looks for a partner carrying a product on sale.
 The merchant then sells these products on their website.
-Once a purchase is made, the merchant will send the order to their supplier who is tasked to fulfill it.
-All the more that makes it appealing is the fact that drop shippers handle email marketing, social media handling, content customer relations and even the design.
+Once a purchase is made, the merchant will send the order to the supplier tasked with fulfilling it.
+All the more that makes it appealing is the fact that drop shippers handle email marketing, social media handling, content customer relations, and even design.
 You won’t have to worry about anything else.